 The FYRE Program allows eligible full-time, degree-seeking freshman to use their Federal Work Study award to find a job in a research or creative activities position under the supervision and guidance of a faculty mentor.
 Students are employed by the Office of Undergraduate Research and are matched with a position on campus.

-Faculty members who wish to be considered for a FYRE placement will complete the job description form by May 1, 2019.
+Faculty members who wish to be considered for a FYRE placement for the 2021-22 academic year will complete the job description form by May 15, 2021.
 The job description form includes the project/job title, project description, potential tasks and responsibilities, desired student qualifications and characteristics, and a place for additional comments.
 All job descriptions will be added to a directory of FYRE opportunities.

-Eligible students will be identified and recruited by the Office of Undergraduate Research and the Office of Scholarships and Financial Aid in June 2019.
+Eligible students will be identified and recruited by the Office of Undergraduate Research and the Office of Scholarships and Financial Aid in summer 2021.
 Eligibility requirements include: